Stretched grid method

 The stretched grid method (SGM) is a numerical technique for finding approximate solutions of various mathematical and engineering problems that can be related to an elastic grid behavior.
 In particular, meteorologists use the stretched grid method for weather prediction and engineers use the stretched grid method to design tents and other tensile structures.

 FEM and BEM mesh refinement

-In recent decades the finite element and boundary element methods (FEM and BEM) have become a mainstay for industrial engineering design and analysis.
+In recent decades, the finite element and boundary element methods (FEM and BEM) have become mainstays for industrial engineering design and analysis.
 Increasingly larger and more complex designs are being simulated using the FEM or BEM.
 However, some problems of FEM and BEM engineering analysis are still on the cutting edge.
-The first problem is a reliability of engineering analysis that strongly depends upon the quality of initial data generated at the pre-processing stage.
-It is known that automatic element mesh generation techniques at this stage have become commonly used tools for the analysis of complex real-world models.
+The first problem is that the reliability of the analysis strongly depends upon the quality of initial data generated at the pre-processing stage.
+It is known that automatic element mesh-generation techniques at this stage have become commonly used tools for the analysis of complex real-world models.
 With FEM and BEM increasing in popularity comes the incentive to improve automatic meshing algorithms.
 However, all of these algorithms can create distorted and even unusable grid elements.
-Several techniques exist which can take an existing mesh and improve its quality.
+Several techniques exist that can take an existing mesh and improve its quality.
 For instance smoothing (also referred to as mesh refinement) is one such method, which repositions nodal locations, so as to minimize element distortion.
-The Stretched Grid Method (SGM) allows the obtaining of pseudo-regular meshes very easily and quickly in a one-step solution (see).
+The stretched grid method allows one to obtain pseudo-regular meshes very easily and quickly in a one-step solution.